I’m so glad you’re here!

 • Additional Classes & Trainings

-• Training in progress: IFIO (Intimacy From The Inside Out), IFS Institute Learning Hub
+• 2026 Training: IFIO (Intimacy From The Inside Out/IFS for Couples), IFS Institute Learning Hub

 • 2026 Training: The Therapist’s Toolkit For Working With Neurodiverse Couples, Couples Institute